-Carroll County Housing And Community Dev is a Public Housing Agency in Westminster, Maryland that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Carroll County Housing And Community Dev is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Carroll County Housing And Community Dev serves Carroll County.

 More information about Carroll County Housing And Community Dev can be found on its website at http://www.ccgovernment.carr.org/ccg/housing/default.asp.

 Representatives of Carroll County Housing And Community Dev may be available by phone at (410) 386-3600.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 12/09/2021, it is not known if Carroll County Housing And Community Dev is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Carroll County Housing And Community Dev manages 604 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of September 30th, 2021: